goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

     </pickle>
     <BLANKLINE>

-If we provide a directory serializer for annotations and extras we get a a file for each extra attribute and annotation namespace.
+If we provide a directory serializer for annotations and extras we get a file for each extra attribute and annotation namespace.

     >>> component.provideUtility(
     ...     synchronizer.DirectorySynchronizer,